Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 > A bit heavier than the other headlamps due to the extra battery

 The Fenix HM50R V2.0 Rechargeable Headlamp has a very long beam distance of 115 meters / 377 feet when used in Turbo Mode.
 The Turbo Mode pumps out 700 lumens and lasts for one hour.
-When the mode is switched to low it will last 42 hours.
-So a combination of a good rechargeable battery and a strong beam with high lumens make this a good choice.
+When the mode is switched to low, it will last 42 hours.
+So a combination of a good rechargeable battery and a strong beam with high lumens makes this a good choice.

-It is also housed in a watertight compartment sealed by an o ring and has an IPX68 rating.
+It is also housed in a watertight compartment sealed by an O-ring and has an IPX68 rating.

 Compare Prices: